-J. Steven Roush, CPA, age 71, serves on our Audit, Independent Directors, Compensation and Investment Committees.
+J. Steven Roush, CPA, age 74, serves on our Audit, Independent Directors, Compensation and Investment Committees.
 Mr. Roush chairs our Board of Directors and our Audit Committee.
-Mr. Roush's term on our Board and the Committees noted above expires on the date of the 2018 Annual Meeting.
-Mr. Roush retired from PricewaterhouseCoopers in 2007 after 39 years, 30 of those as a Partner.
+Mr. Roush's terms on our Board and the Committees noted above expire on the date of the 2020 Annual Meeting.
+Mr. Roush retired from PricewaterhouseCoopers (PWC) in 2007 after 39 years, 30 of those as a Partner.
 Mr. Roush brings experience in a diverse number of industries ranging from manufacturing, non-profits and retail (restaurants) with concentrations in real estate (office, residential, hospitality and commercial) telecommunications and pharmaceutical.
 He has a background in dealing with both private and public company boards of directors.
-Mr. Roush has a Bachelor of Science Degree in Accounting from Drake University and a Masters Professional Director Certification from the American College of Corporate Directors.
+Mr. Roush has a Bachelor of Science Degree in Accounting from Drake University and an Executive Masters Professional Director Certification from the American College of Corporate Directors.
+Mr. Roush has served on our Board since 2014.

-Mr. Roush brings to our Board years of dealing with the SEC and its various regulatory filings, Sarbanes Oxley implementation and maintenance and the experience of working with many diverse boards running across varied industries.
+Mr. Roush brings to our Board years of dealing with the SEC and its various regulatory filings, Sarbanes Oxley (SOX 404) implementation and maintenance and the experience of working with many diverse boards running across varied industries.
 Over the years, he has served as an office managing partner, an SEC Review Partner (over 20 years) and a Risk Management Partner.
 Mr. Roush currently serves as Chairman of the Board and Chairman of the Audit Committee of W.E.
 Hall Company, a privately held manufacturer and distributor of corrugated pipe and related drainage products.
+He also is Chairman of the Board for Fieldpiece Instruments, Inc., a privately held manufacturer of hand held instruments for HVAC/R field service.
+Mr. Roush is also on the Board of Trustees of the Orange County Museum of Art and is the Treasurer and the Chairman of the Audit Committee.
+He is on the Board of Directors of the American Heart Association - Orange County and previously served six years on the Audit Committee of the National American Heart Association.

-Mr. Roush is also on the Board of Trustees and Chairman of the Audit Committee of the Orange County Museum of Art.
-He previously served six years on the Audit Committee of the National American Heart Association.
-He was also a member of the Board and Chairman of the Audit committee of AirTouch Communications, Inc., a public telecommunication device company and Staar Surgical Company, a public manufacturer of implantable lenses for the eye.
+Mr. Roush serves on the Corporate Cabinet of the Tocqueville Society of United Way - Orange County.
+He previously served as a member of the Board and Chairman of the Audit committee of AirTouch Communications, Inc., a public telecommunication device company and Staar Surgical Company, a public manufacturer of implantable lenses for the eye.
 Our Board has determined that Mr. Roush satisfies the SEC's requirements of an "audit committee financial expert."

-Suzanne Koenig, age 58, serves on our Audit, Independent Directors, Compensation and Investment Committees.
-Ms. Koenig's term on our Board and the Committees noted above expires on the date of the 2018 Annual Meeting.
+Suzanne Koenig, age 60, serves on our Audit, Independent Directors, Compensation and Investment Committees.
+Ms. Koenig's terms on our Board and the Committees noted above expires on the date of the 2020 Annual Meeting.
 Ms. Koenig is president and founder of SAK Management Services LLC, a nationally recognized long-term care management and healthcare consulting services company, where she has worked for 18 years.
-With over 20 years of extensive experience as an owner and operator, Ms. Koenig offers specialized skills in operations improvement, staff development and quality assurance with particular expertise in marketing, census development and operations enhancement for the whole spectrum of senior housing, long-term care and other healthcare entities requiring turnaround services.
+With over 25 years of extensive experience as an owner and operator, Ms. Koenig offers specialized skills in operations improvement, staff development and quality assurance with particular expertise in marketing, census development and operations enhancement for the whole spectrum of senior housing, long-term care and other healthcare entities requiring turnaround services.
+Ms. Koenig has served on our Board since 2015.